db-NeverRmore/CostManagement/README.md

 - **Deleting Expenses**: Allows users to delete existing expenses.
 - **View Total Balance**: Displays the total balance of all expenses.

+# Dependencies

+- .NET 8
+- Visual Studio 2022 or Visual Studio 2019
+- Windows 7 and higher

 # Installation for Windows